NIH "WELCOME WAGON" LETTER

 The NIHGPS is a term and condition for all NIH awards; Part II, Terms and Conditions of NIH Grant Awards contains the legally binding requirements for all grant recipients.
 By drawing funds from the designated payment system, the grantee agrees to the terms and conditions of an award.

 The NIHGPS covers policy topics including, but not limited to, modular applications, SNAP (streamlined non-competing award process), prior approval requirements, and awards to foreign entities.
 A search mechanism is provided to facilitate easy access to the information that is contained within the NIHGPS.

 PDF and HTML versions of the NIHGPS are at: http://grants.nih.gov/grants/policy/policy.htm#gps.

 A. 2.
 Administrative Regulations (including Cost Principles)

 The Administrative regulations include reference to the applicable cost principles.
 The costs of a grant-supported activity are comprised of allowable direct costs, plus the allocable portion of the organization's associated facilities and administrative (F&A) costs.
 Direct costs are costs that can be specifically identified with a particular project or program, while F&A costs are incurred for common or joint objectives and which therefore cannot be identified specifically with a particular project or program.
-The allowability, reasonableness, and necessity of direct and F&A costs that may be charged to NIH grants are outlined in the following five sets of cost principles:
+The allowability, reasonableness, and necessity of direct and F&A costs that may be charged to NIH grants are currently outlined in the following five sets of cost principles:

 B. Reporting Requirements